neverbeenthisweeb/scrape_traveloka/README.md

   - If both of the options are not found, script will skip that city name and append it to the unfound_cities list.
 2. The page loop (starts from row 71):
   - After the city loop, the browser get to the first page of hotel listing result.
-  - Scrap the data from that page and add the data to the hotels dataframe.
+  - Script will scrap the data from that page and add the data to the hotels dataframe.
   - Find the next button.
   - If the button is not found, means the browser get to the last page.
-Then the loop breaks, the script goes back to the city loop.
+The loop breaks, then the script goes back to the city loop.
   - If the button is found, script then click the button to get to the next page.

-In the end of the script, the duplicates in the hotels dataframe, if found, will be dropped.
+3. In the end of the script, the duplicates in the hotels dataframe, if found, will be dropped.
 Then, the dataframe will be exported to csv.

 Variables to specify:
-- The CSV name and directory of the city names to search.
+- The list of cities to search in a CSV file, the CSV name, and the CSV directory.
 (Row 18)
+- You also can directly define the cities list in the script.
 - The CSV name and directory of the exported data.
 (Row 21)

 Outputs contacts to CSV with the following information: